Nina Boyle: Women's Freedom League activism

 Two of Boyle's brothers served in the Boer War while she lived in South Africa.
 She did hospital work in Africa and was employed as a journalist.
 While in South Africa, she also began to pursue her interest in women's rights, founding the Women's Enfranchisement League of Johannesburg.
 She returned to Britain in 1911 and, drawing upon her experiences in South Africa, became active in the Colonial Intelligence League for Educated Women, headed by Princess Christian, a daughter of Queen Victoria.
 The League was set up to help women who had received a good formal education to make use of their skills where they might otherwise be ignored- in British territories, and once they had returned home.

 Boyle had radical opinions about how women's position in society could be improved.
 She was soon associated with the Women's Freedom League (WFL) along with other well-known suffragettes, including Charlotte Despard, Teresa Billington-Greig, Edith How-Martyn and Margaret Nevinson.
 Boyle was quickly elected to the WFL's executive committee and became one of its leading speakers.
 By 1912, she was its secretary.
 The WFL was a breakaway organisation from the Women's Social and Political Union (WSPU), formed in 1907.
 The WFL split from WSPU due to the Pankhurst family's increasingly personal control of the WSPU and the violent tactics used by the WSPU.
 The WFL preferred civil disobedience and traditional campaigning.

-In 1912, Boyle became head of the WFL's political and militant department.
+When the 1911 census was taken, Boyle resisted the census and wrote "No Votes.
+No Census.
+Votes for Women" on her form.
+The next year, in 1912, Boyle became head of the WFL's political and militant department.
 She continued her journalism, publishing many articles in the WFL's newspaper, The Vote and employing Edith Watson as a campaigning court correspondent.
 She and Watson argued against the injustices of the male-dominated legal system.
 They protested that women victims needed to be cared for by women police.
 Courts should realise that they could not expect women and girls to give evidence in a court that was a room full of men.
 Watson began to document unfair practices.
 She recorded the crimes or rape, sexual assault and incest in a column, ironically, under the title of "The Protected Sex".
 Watson continued for three years to compare the sentences with those handed down for loss or damage to property.
 In 1913 she wrote the book The Traffic in Women: Unchallenged facts and figures for the League.